1. Modelling extreme sea levels due to sea level rise (SLR) and storm surge along the Bangladesh coast

 2. Tide-Tsunami interaction in the Seto Inland Sea

 Tides and tidal currents are significant factors in the coastal environment of the Seto Inland Sea.
-The tsunami hazards in the Seto Inland Sea is anticipated in the near future due to the potential Nankai Trough earthquakes.
-Therefore, it is important and has to be investigated that how the tides and strong tidal currents in flood and ebb tides affect on tsunami propagations in the Seto Inland Sea.
+The tsunami hazards in the Seto Inland Sea are anticipated in the near future due to the potential Nankai Trough earthquakes.
+Therefore, it is important and has to be investigated how the tides and strong tidal currents in flood and ebb tides affect tsunami propagations in the Seto Inland Sea.

 3. Wastewater Treatment in Vientiane, Laos, and in Ulaanbaatar, Mongolia